peterhcharlton/starter-hugo-academic/content/project/RR wearables/index.md

 The aim of the Respiratory Rate Estimation project is to develop and assess methods for automated respiratory rate (RR) monitoring.
 It consists of a series of studies of different algorithms for RR estimation from clinical data, complimented by the provision of publicly available datasets and resources.

+[This video](https://www.youtube.com/watch?v=C3JPImVkouc) provides an introduction to the project.

 ## Background

 Respiratory rate is a widely used indicator of health, used by clinicians in conjunction with other parameters to assess the health of patients in hospitals, clinics, and the community.
 For instance, all acutely-ill hospital patients have their respiratory rate measured every few hours to facilitate early detection of clinical deteriorations (deteriorations in health).
 However, respiratory rate is usually measured manually, by counting the number of breaths a patient takes in a specific period of time, such as a minute.
 This can potentially be time-consuming and inaccurate.